codex-storage/codex-spec/specs/marketplace.md

 Once a node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).

-When the proof is generated it MUST be submitted with a transaction calling `submitProof(slotId, proof)` function.
+When the proof is generated, it MUST be submitted with a transaction calling the `submitProof(slotId, proof)` function.

 #### Slashing

-There is a slashing scheme in place that is orchestrated by the smart contract to incentivize correct behavior and proper proof submissions by the storage provider nodes.
-This scheme is configured on smart contract level and is the same for all the participants in the network.
-The concrete values of this scheme can be obtained by `getConfig()` contract call.
+There is a slashing scheme in place that is orchestrated by the smart contract to incentivise correct behaviour and proper proof submissions by the storage provider nodes.
+This scheme is configured on the smart contract level and is the same for all the participants in the network.
+The concrete values of this scheme can be obtained by the `getConfig()` contract call.

-The slashing works in the following way:
+Slashing works in the following way:

  - Node MAY miss at most `config.collateral.slashCriterion` proofs before it is slashed.
  - It is then slashed `config.collateral.slashPercentage` percentage **of the originally asked collateral** (hence the slashing amount is always the same for the given request).
- - If the number of times the node was slashed reaches above `config.collateral.maxNumberOfSlashes`, then the slot is freed, the remaining of node's collateral is burned and the slot is offered to other nodes for repair.
+ - If the number of times the node was slashed reaches above `config.collateral.maxNumberOfSlashes`, then the slot is freed, the remainder of the node's collateral is burned, and the slot is offered to other nodes for repair.
 The Contract also emits the `SlotFreed(requestId, slotIndex)` event.

 If the number of concurrent freed slots reaches above the `request.ask.maxSlotLoss`, then the dataset is assumed to be lost and the Request is failed.
 The collateral of all the nodes that hosted Request's slots is burned and the event `RequestFailed(requestId)` is emitted.